umennel/pyzurich/index.md

 layout: home
 ---

-Please submit pull requests if you have made a talk that is not yet on the list!
+Please submit pull requests or contact us if you have made a talk that is not yet on the list!